projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    .. figure:: images/windows_install_3.png
       :align: center

 #.
-Select :kbd:`ENTER` followed by any key press to be prompted to the windows installation screen.
+Select :kbd:`ENTER` followed by any key press to be prompted to the Windows installation screen.

    .. figure:: images/windows_install_4.png
       :align: center